-- measures air quality at the airport and in its surrounding areas
+- measures air quality at the airport and in its surrounding areas;

 We also monitor the emissions produced during individual flight phases – approach, landing, taxing and take-off (i.e. the LTO cycle).

-Fruit and Crop Monitoring
+Fruit and Crops Monitoring

 The content of heavy metals and organic residues in the samples is tested.
-Results have confirmed that the collected samples comply with the requirements set forth for baby formula.
+Results have confirmed that the collected samples comply with the requirements set for baby formula.

 Soil and Subsoil Monitoring

-As a part of preparatory steps for investment activities, samples of soils and subsoils are collected at selected locations around airport premises and in the take-off and landing corridors.
+As part of preparatory steps for investment activities, samples of soils and subsoils are collected at selected locations around airport premises and in the take-off and landing corridors.